cloudinary/cloudinary_angular/README.md

 ### Uploading images

-You can upload image sdirectly from the browser using Cloudinary's jQuery plugin from you AngularJS app.
+You can upload images directly from the browser using Cloudinary's jQuery plugin from you AngularJS app.
 See the sample [photo album app](https://github.com/cloudinary/cloudinary_angular/tree/master/samples/photo_album) for a usage example.

 ## Samples